Prepared by: Valerie Bell and Evan Bush, Date: 3/8/2018

 Approved by: ARLS Board of Trustees, Date: 10/18/2018

 The children’s areas of our libraries serve children from birth to age 11.
 The library provides programming services and activities for the target age group.
 It is the desire of the Athens Regional Library System to make visits by young children both memorable and enjoyable in each of our libraries.
 Library staff cannot assume responsibility for the care of unsupervised children.
 The primary concern is for the safety of children during their library visit.

-Therefore, it is library policy that all children under the age of 10 must be accompanied by a responsible adult while in the library.
-If the child is attending a library program, we require the responsible adult to remain in the children's area throughout the program.
-All children are subject to library building rules and regulations.
+All children under the age of 10 must be accompanied and actively supervised at all times by a responsible adult or qualified caregiver 16 years of age or older.
+Caregivers must be in the immediate vicinity of, and in visual contact with, their children.
+If a child is attending a library program, the caregiver must remain with the child throughout the program.
+All children are subject to building-wide patron responsibilities and conduct policies.